q3769/chunk4j/README.md

     }

     /**
-     * unpack/deserialize/unmarshal the chunk POJO carried by the incoming message */ private Chunk toChunk(Message message) {
+     * unpack/deserialize/unmarshal the chunk POJO from the transport-specific message */ private Chunk toChunk(Message message) {
         ...